Supersymmetry on the lattice: Geometry, Topology, and Flat Bands: Frustrated magnets

 The conceptual difference to the first scenario above is that we are now aiming to connect a {\sl ground-state} property of the classical spin model, captured by the minimal energies in the LT spectrum, to what is typically a {\sl mid-spectrum} feature -- the Fermi surface of an electronic tight-binding model.
-But in the language of our SUSY correspondences this immediately brings to mind that we might want to connect to the spectrum of the SUSY {\sl charge} and the tight-binding spectrum of its lattice model.
-Let us exemplify this for the 120 degree order of the triangular lattice antiferromagnet.
-Our SUSY lattice correspondence (Fig.~\ref{fig:lattice-construction-plaquettes}) connects the triangular lattice via a square-root to the honeycomb lattice whose two triangular sublattices are SUSY partners as established before and illustrated in our triptych-like form in Fig.~\ref{fig:triangular-honeycomb-correspondence}.
-But when drawing our attention to the SUSY charge itself and its tight-binding spectrum in the middle panel of Fig.~\ref{fig:triangular-honeycomb-correspondence}, we indeed find the correspondence that we have been looking for -- the minima of the LT spectrum [left and right in Fig.~\ref{fig:triangular-honeycomb-correspondence} at $\bf K$ (and $\bf K'$, not shown)] get mapped to the Dirac points in the middle of the well-known electronic tight-binding spectrum of the honeycomb lattice and the square-rooting along the way turns the quadratic band minima of the LT calculation into the quintessential linear dispersions of the Dirac cones.
+But in the language of our SUSY correspondences, this immediately brings to mind that we might want to connect to the spectrum of the SUSY {\sl charge} and the tight-binding spectrum of its lattice model.
+Let us exemplify this for the 120-degree order of the triangular lattice antiferromagnet.
+Our SUSY lattice correspondence (Fig.~\ref{fig:lattice-construction-plaquettes}) connects the triangular lattice via a square root to the honeycomb lattice whose two triangular sublattices are SUSY partners as established before and illustrated in our triptych-like form in Fig.~\ref{fig:triangular-honeycomb-correspondence}.
+But when drawing our attention to the supercharge itself and its tight-binding spectrum in the middle panel of Fig.~\ref{fig:triangular-honeycomb-correspondence}, we indeed find the correspondence that we have been looking for -- the minima of the LT spectrum [left and right in Fig. \ref{fig:triangular-honeycomb-correspondence} at $\bf K$ (and $\bf K'$, not shown)] get mapped to the Dirac points in the middle of the well-known electronic tight-binding spectrum of the honeycomb lattice and the square-rooting along the way turns the quadratic band minima of the LT calculation into the quintessential linear dispersions of the Dirac cones.

-Let us formulate this SUSY-perspective on the spin-fermion correspondence \cite{Attig2017} in more mathematical terms using our previously established framework.
-To this end, we use the correspondence between a SUSY charge and a free {\sl chiral} fermion lattice model on the lattice geometry of the SUSY charge.
+Let us formulate this SUSY perspective on the spin-fermion correspondence \cite{Attig2017} in more mathematical terms using our previously established framework.
+To this end, we use the correspondence between a supercharge and a free {\sl chiral} fermion lattice model on the lattice geometry of the supercharge.
 Such a free chiral fermion lattice model of the form